-- 3. Click the plus sign (+) in front of a transaction to see more details about that specific transaction, or click Expand All to see the details of all the transactions. - 4.
+- 2. From menu bar, select File, Accountant's Copy, Client Activities, Import Accountant's Changes from Web.
+The Incorporate Accountant's Changes dialog box opens, enabling you to view the details of the changes to be imported (see Figure 16.9). - 3.
+Click the plus sign (+) in front of a transaction to see more details about that specific transaction, or click Expand All to see the details of all the transactions. - 4.
 Click Save as PDF or Print to save the details for your future reference. - Click the Incorporate Accountant's Changes button when you have finished reviewing the changes. - The Accountant Import dialog box opens, instructing you to close any open QuickBooks windows.
-Click OK - 7.
-The Save Backup Copy dialog box opens, indicating that you must first make a backup of your data before the import.
-In the Save In drop-down menu select a location to save the backup file and in the File Name field, type a name if you don't want to accept the default name provided. - 8.
+Click OK. - 7.
+The Save Backup Copy dialog box opens, indicating that you must make a backup of your data before the import.
+In the Save In drop-down menu, select a location to save the backup file; in the File Name field, type a name if you don't want to accept the default name provided. - 8.
 If a message displays about backing up your data to the same location as your data, read the message and select Change Location or Use This Location. - 9.
 Click OK to close the message that informs you where the backup was stored.
 QuickBooks displays a progress indicator while it is incorporating the changes.
-When QuickBooks finishes, the Accountant's Changes Incorporated dialog box displays. - 10.
-Click OK in the QuickBooks Information dialog box, which informs you about the PDF file of the changes that QuickBooks created and stored in the same location as your company file.
+When QuickBooks finishes, the Accountant's Changes Incorporated dialog box displays.